-3 ADAPTIVE AUTONOMY
+III.
+ADAPTIVE AUTONOMY

 The notion of adaptive autonomy refers to the ability of software agents to change their levels of autonomy based on their circumstances.
-Agent autonomy in itself can be described through two dimensions, self-sufficiency, i.e. ability to fulfill a task without outside help, and self-directness, i.e. ability to decide upon one's own goals [13].
-Castelfranchi [4] uses dependence theory to define autonomy as follows: An agent A that lacks means for performing a specific task T and depends on an agent B to acquire such means, is said to be non-autonomous from B with respect to T. It might happen that A is able to perform T by itself at a point in time t_1 , but not at t_2 due to circumstantial changes, e.g. A is low on resource-consumption levels.
+Agent autonomy in itself can be described through two dimensions, self-sufficiency, i.e., ability to fulfill a task without outside help, and self-directness, i.e., ability to decide upon one's own goals [7].
+Castelfranchi [8] uses dependence theory to define autonomy as follows: An agent A that lacks means for performing a specific task T and depends on an agent B to acquire such means, is said to be nonautonomous from B with respect to T. It might happen that A is able to perform T by itself at a point in time t_1 , but not at t_2 due to circumstantial changes, e.g. A is low on resourceconsumption levels.
 Consequently, A (and B as well) needs to continuously evaluate whether it needs assistance, or whether it is willing to give assistance to other agents that might ask.
 As a result, based on their circumstances, agents decide by themselves when to adapt their autonomy.
-Alongside adaptive autonomy, there are other similar notions such as adjustable autonomy [11] [13], mixed-initiative interaction [11], collaborative control [7] and sliding autonomy [3].
+Alongside adaptive autonomy, there are other similar notions such as adjustable autonomy [9] [7], mixed-initiative interaction [9], collaborative control [10] and sliding autonomy [11].

-4 AGENTS IN SOFTWARE TESTING
+IV.
+AGENTS IN SOFTWARE TESTING

-Software agents have already been used to automate different aspects of testing.
-One such approach is the adaptive test management system (ATMS) [15], which aims at selecting an appropriate set of test cases to be executed in every test cycle.
-The ATMS uses three types of agents: test unit, test case and test resource.
-Test unit agents request additional test cases when the unit does not fulfill the desired test coverage using fuzzy logic.
-Since changes made to a software unit could influence other units, agents exchange information with each other about such events.
-Agents calculate the local priority of their respective test cases, and negotiate with each other on global priority using an action selection scheme.
+Agents have already been used to automate different aspects of testing.
+One such approach is the adaptive test management system (ATMS) [12], which aims at selecting an appropriate set of test cases to be executed in every test cycle using test unit agents and fuzzy logic.
 Researchers have also used a multi-agent approach for intra-class testing of object-oriented software.
-Dhavachelvan [5, 6] presented three types of agents: distributor agent, testing technique agent, and clones.
+Dhavachelvan [13], [14] presented three types of agents: distributor agent, testing technique agent, and clones.
 Distributor agents take assignments and map them to the available testing agents.
-Agents are able to clone themselves to accommodate the resource needs required by specific testing activities.
-In this approach, testing agents do not communicate with each other, but only with their distributors.
-Other contributions have relied on the agent-based paradigm to specifically target service-oriented systems [2].
-The Belief Desire Intention (BDI) agent architecture is used by Rao et al. [19] to distinguish between two types of agents: coordinators and runners.
-Coordinators create testing plans and runners conduct the testing activities and send their results back to a coordinator.
-Hong Zhu [24] is using the agent-paradigm in a framework that targets both software development and management.
-Zhang et al. [23] extended the LoadRunner testing platform for web services using IBM Aglet agents.
+Other contributions have relied on the agent-based paradigm to specifically target service-oriented systems [15].
+The Belief Desire Intention (BDI) agent architecture is used by Rao et al. [16] to distinguish between two types of agents: coordinators and runners.
+Coordinators create testing plans and runners conduct the testing activities and send their results back to the respective coordinator.
+Hong Zhu [17] is using the agent-paradigm in a framework that targets both software development and management.
+Zhang et al. [18] extended the LoadRunner testing platform for web services using IBM Aglet agents.
 LoadRunner enables the simulation of users by executing tests on the remote server hosting the service by using Aglets agents.
-A different approach is presented in the work of Tang et al. [21].
-Their study aims at automating the whole testing life cycle by using four types of agents: requirement agent (i.e., a mapping between software and test requirements), construct agent (i.e., generation of test cases) and an execution and report agent.
+A different approach is presented in the work of Tang et al. [19].
+Their study aims at automating the whole testing life cycle by using four types of agents: requirement agent, construct agent, execution and report agent.